-- 5.1.
-The Community Benefit Rate Payment shall be due and payable as follows: - 5.1.1.
+5.1.
+The Community Benefit Rate Payment shall be due and payable as follows:

+5.1.1.
 Permittee shall on or before the last day of the period designated by and at the discretion of the County Treasurer-Tax Collector, prepare and deliver a Community Benefit Rate Payment statement to the County Treasurer-Tax Collector of the total gross receipts and the amount of Community Benefit Rate Payment owed for the preceding designated period.
-At the time the Community Benefit Rate Payment statement is filed, the full amount of the Community Benefit Rate Payment owed for the preceding designated period shall be remitted to the County Treasurer-Tax Collector. - 5.1.2.
-All Community Benefit Rate Payment statements shall be completed on forms provided by the County Treasurer-Tax Collector. - 5.1.3.
-Community Benefit Rate Payment statements and payments for all outstanding Community Benefit Rate Payment owed the County are immediately due to the County Treasurer-Tax Collector upon cessation of business for any reason. - 6.
-Payments and Communications Made by Mail-Proof of Timely Submittal.
+At the time the Community Benefit Rate Payment statement is filed, the full amount of the Community Benefit Rate Payment owed for the preceding designated period for the preceding designated period.
+At the full amount of the Community Benefit Rate Payment owed for the preceding designated period shall be remitted to the County Treasurer-Tax Collector.

+5.1.2.
+All Community Benefit Rate Payment statements shall be completed on forms provided by the County Treasurer-Tax Collector.

+5.1.3.
+Community Benefit Rate Payment statements and payments for all outstanding Community Benefit Rate Payment owed the County are immediately due to the County Treasurer-Tax Collector upon cessation of business for any reason.

+- 6. Payments and Communications Made by Mail-Proof of Timely Submittal.
 Community Benefit Rate Payments made shall be deemed timely if submitted in accordance with Revenue and Taxation Code sections 2512 and 2513. - 7.
 Payment-When Deemed Late.

-- 7.1.
-The Community Benefit Rate Payments required to be paid pursuant to this Agreement shall be deemed late if not paid on or before the due date specified in this Attachment E. - 7.2.
-The County is not required to send a late or other notice or bill to the Permittee. - 8.
-Payment-Returned Checks.
+7.1.
+The Community Benefit Rate Payments required to be paid pursuant to this Agreement shall be deemed late if not paid on or before the due date specified in this Attachment E.

+7.2.
+The County is not required to send a late or other notice or bill to the Permittee.

+- 8. Payment-Returned Checks.
 Whenever a check is submitted in payment of and the check is subsequently returned unpaid by the bank upon which the check is drawn, and the check is not redeemed prior to the due date, the Permittee, in addition to the amount due, pay a return check fee as established by the Board of Supervisors. - 9.
 Payment -Interest on Late Payments.
 If Permittee fails to remit the Community Benefit Rate Payment at the time due shall pay interest at the rate of one-half of one percent per month or fraction thereof on the amount of the Community Benefit Rate Payment, from the date on which the remittance first became delinquent until paid.
-All such interest as accrues shall become a part of the Community Benefit Rate Payment required to be paid.
-Only payments for the full amount due shall be accepted.
+All such interest as accrues shall become a part of the Community Benefit Rate Payment due shall be accepted.
 Partial payments shall not be accepted.